marcobiraghi/AdvancedTemplatesWP/README.md

 [Download and install VSIX from Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/ba19ab63-f0b7-4aac-b611-261b2d053340).
 Open Visual Studio and create new project.
 Go to Visual C# project template group and choose "Menu and topbar application (Windows Phone 8.1)" or "Topbar application (Windows Phone 8.1).
 Rename project name and click ok.
 Template is self-explicative,

-###Learn about
-If you want to understand how this template works, [read this article on my website](http://developingwindows.com/universal-app-share-elements-between-pages/).
-It explains everythings about this solution and some ways to extend these templates or create newer ones.

 ###License

 All repository content is under MIT license